jeffreytse/jekyll-jeffreytse-blog/_posts/2022-12-13-the-handbook-of-system-design.md

         - If models DO require that rare change -> SQL involves some sort of downtime.
 NoSQL has a distinct advantage here.
 (This was cited as one of the reasons for moving away from SQL)
+        - Much higher scale, as they often claim to support near linearly horizontal scalability
+        - Eliminate or limit transactional guarantees (ACID)
+        - Severely limit data modeling flexibility.
+There are no data queries across data entities, the data is highly denormalized where the same piece of data is stored in many collections to support different data access patterns.
+        - The disadvantage of this option is the difficulty in handling complex relationship queries, storing redundant data and more expensive than relational databases.
   - Storage
     - Block storage
       - A hight-performance block storage for both throughput and transaction-